{"autoplay":"false","autoplay_speed":"3000","speed":"300","arrows":"true","dots":"true","rtl":"false"}

 Directions

-Built to serve the new Petrosa subdivision in northeast Bend, this 5-acre neighborhood park features open lawn, picnic space, shaded playground, soft surface trails through natural area, and a bike skills area.
-Beautiful mountain views can be seen from the park and its trails.
+Built in 2024 and serving the Petrosa neighborhood in northeast Bend, this 5-acre neighborhood park features open lawn, picnic space, a shaded playground, soft surface trails through natural area and a bike skills area.
+Beautiful mountain views can be seen from the park and trails.

 5 am to 10 pm